 Active Directory Connector v2

 Most large companies use Microsoft Active Directory (AD) to automate changes for user identities and application privileges.
-The Active Directory Connector (ADC) receives Active Directory user updates and automatically makes the same changes in your GoTo account.
+The Active Directory Connector (ADC) receives Active Directory user updates and automatically makes the same changes in your LogMeIn account.
 The ADC accesses all users in selected AD groups containing GoTo users and all users in any subgroups.
 All new users are added to one of your validated company email domains in the External Admin SCIM* service.
 If a company chooses, they can use the information generated by this process to entitle (and suspend) user accounts using the User Sync service.

 * SCIM is the System for Cross-domain Identity Management that defines how user identities are managed across multiple systems, generally over the Internet.

 - Install Active Directory Connector v2

 - Update the Active Directory Connector

 - Configure the Active Directory Connector v2

 Implementation of the Active Directory Connector consists of installation, setting permissions and Active Directory groups, and running the ADC to start receiving updates.
 You can view the user updates in the Organization Center ( documentation | login).
 Existing users are updated only if information from the AD is different than what is in the SCIM organization.